 Wildland Ltd and Another v Scottish Ministers 2017

-Ruth is instructed for SMs in this judicial review of the grant of planning permission for a wind farm, partly located in an area of wildland.
+Ruth was instructed for SMs in this judicial review of the grant of planning permission for a wind farm, partly located in an area of wildland.
 First grant of permission for a wind farm in wild land.
-The JR challenges the application of the SMs policies relative to development in wild land.
+The JR unsuccessfully challenged the application of the SMs policies relative to development in wild land.

 Cemex UK ltd v Scottish Ministers 2017

 A planning appeal in respect of refusal of permission for quarrying operations near to New Lanark World Heritage Site.
-Ruth is instructed by the Scottish Ministers.
+Ruth was instructed by the Scottish Ministers.
 The SMs disagreed with the recommendations of the appointed Reporters to grant permission.
-The case raises issues relative the adequacy of reasons and the protection afforded to a WHS.
+The case raised issues relative the adequacy of reasons and the protection afforded to a WHS.

 East Ayrshire Council v Scottish Ministers